-Islamic Development Bank Institute Joins Partners to Explore Global Standards for Central Bank Digital Currency
+Islamic Development Bank Institute joins partners to explore global standards for central bank digital currency

-The Islamic Development Bank Institute (IsDBI) (https://IsDBInstitute.org/) participated as a knowledge partner in a conference titled ‘“Exploring Central Bank Digital Currency: Pathways to Global Standards”’ held on 28-29 November 2023 in Virginia, United States.
+Virginia, United States:- The Islamic Development Bank Institute (IsDBI) participated as a knowledge partner in a conference titled ‘“Exploring Central Bank Digital Currency: Pathways to Global Standards”’ held on 28-29 November 2023 in Virginia, United States.

 The conference was the first-of-its-kind gathering of international financial policymakers and provided a platform for the launch of new research on critical areas in the Central Bank Digital Currency (CBDC) field.